Your body will go on an incredible journey as you nurture the babies developing in your uterus to the point where they can exist outside.

 The extra blood needed to nurture your babies can put pressure on your veins.
 Varicose veins are swollen veins just below the skin, and they can become uncomfortable towards the end of pregnancy.
 A doctor can prescribe support tights or stockings.
 Shoes with a small heel (not flat and not too high) may reduce the onset of varicose veins.
 It also helps to put your feet up and avoid long periods of standing.

-For more on dealing with everyday problems such as backache, insomnia, piles (haemorrhoids), pelvic girdle pain, and carpal tunnel syndrome, download our Healthy Multiple Pregnancy Guide.
+For more on dealing with everyday problems such as backache, insomnia, piles (haemorrhoids), pelvic girdle pain, and carpal tunnel syndrome, register for free to download our Healthy Multiple Pregnancy Guide

-Follow the links to find out more about finding out you are expecting multiples, antenatal care, looking after yourself, complications, preparing for your babies’ arrival, work and finance, and birth plans.
+Follow the links to find out more about finding out you are expecting multiples, antenatal care, yourself, complications, preparing for your babies’ arrival, work and finance, and birth plans.